mborho/silozippr/README.md

 - It combines [node.js](http://nodejs.org), [WebSockets](https://en.wikipedia.org/wiki/Web_Sockets) and [Apache CouchDB](http://couchdb.apache.org/) to build a newsreader, where every new entry to the database will get pushed to your browser, which gives you a down-to-zero delay compared to traditional polling.
 - Subscription of pubsubhubbub-enabled feeds using the [Pubsubhubbub](https://en.wikipedia.org/wiki/PubSubHubbub) protocol.
 Services using PubSubHubBub: wordpress.com, feedburner.com, Google Alerts etc
-- (experimental) By using [superfeedr.com](http://superfeedr.com) you can get updates pushed to you.

 #### At the moment three different sources can be used to fill SiloZippr with new entries:

 * traditional rss/atom feed polling through a builtin feed aggregator.
 * [Twitter](http://twitter.com) through their [streaming-api](https://dev.twitter.com/docs/streaming-api).
 You will get new tweets in your timeline with zero delay.
-* (experimental) [superfeedr.com](http://superfeedr.com) through their XMPP API.
-Superfeedr is a really cool service, which handles the feed aggregation in realtime for you.
-Means: If Superfeedr detects updates for a subscribed feed, SiloZippr gets a push notification from Superfeedr.
-If the subscribed feed enables Pubsubhubbub the updates will happen in realtime.
-In fact Superfeedr is a paid service, but new users have 25000 notifications for free at start, so you can test it without any hassle.

 #### Current status